Commercial Building Types

 Owners usually get the best value from concrete foundation construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Pad Verification And Structural Coordination is treated as a decision gate, not a box-checking exercise.
+Georgetown Site Investigation, Geotechnical Review, And Structural Coordination Before Concrete Scope Is Fixed is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Reinforcing, Embeds, And Formwork Preparation is treated as a decision gate, not a box-checking exercise.
+Reinforcing, Embeds, Formwork Preparation, And Underground Utility Interface is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Concrete Placement And Quality Checks is treated as a decision gate, not a box-checking exercise.
+Concrete Placement With Climate-appropriate Mix Design And Curing Protocols is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Foundation Turnover To Vertical Trades is treated as a decision gate, not a box-checking exercise.
+Foundation Testing, Tolerance Verification, And Structural Handoff To Vertical Trades is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.